BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 types.

 HJB clients can send or receive textual representations of any of these message types.
-When sent, the message is contained in the parameters of the sending POST request.
-When received, the message is part of the body of a HTTP response.
+On sending, the message is contained one of the parameters of the sending POST request.
+On receiving, the message is part of the body of a HTTP response.

-The following sections describe how the parts of each of these JMS message types is transformed into text in a HTTP request or response.
+The following sections describe how the parts of each of these types of JMS message are transformed into text in a HTTP request or response.

 Common features
 ---------------